starfederation/datastar/site/static/md/reference/attribute_plugins.md

 ### `data-on-signal-change`

-Runs an expression whenever any signal changes.
+Runs an expression whenever a signal changes.

 ```html
 <div data-on-signal-change="$count++"></div>
 ```

-A key can be provided to only trigger the event when the signal with that key change.
+A key can be provided to only trigger the event when a specific signal changes.

 ```html
 <div data-on-signal-change-foo="$fooCount++"></div>